 STAR-K tested quinoa to see if it would rise.
 The result was as Chazal termed, sirchon: the quinoa decayed – it did not rise.
 However, recent investigations have found that there is a possibility that quinoa grows in proximity to certain grains and may be processed in facilities that compromise quinoa’s Kosher for Passover status.
 Therefore, quinoa should only be accepted with reliable Kosher for Passover supervision.
 In addition , there have been infestation issues in many brands of quinoa.
 We recommend quinoa be checked prior to use.

 See www.checkforinsects.com for instructions

-Quinoa Preparation: To avoid burning the delicate kernels, pour the quinoa into boiling water (twice as much water as quinoa), turn off the flame, and cover the pot.
+Quinoa Preparation: To avoid burning the delicate kernels, pour the quinoa into boiling water (double the amount of water as the amount of quinoa), turn off the flame, and cover the pot.
 The quinoa will continue to cook itself, is ready in ten minutes or less, and can be served like rice.
 Quinoa is a translucent dish with more calcium, iron, and protein than wheat, and is gluten free.